MicrosoftDocs/win32/desktop-src/desktop-programming.md

 ## Get started with Win32 features and technologies

-The following articles are a good starting point for information about key Windows features and technologies.
-For a complete index of all features and technologies, see [this article](desktop-app-technologies.md).
+To get started learning about the Win32 APIs for key Windows features and technologies, see the following articles.
+For a more in-depth index of all features and technologies, see [this article](desktop-app-technologies.md).

 * [Desktop User Interface](windows-application-ui-development.md)
 * [Desktop environment and shell](user-interface.md)